KarthikeyanreddyR/symbi/README.md

     Node will be listening on port 3000 by default

-## To compile TypeScript files - production moode
+## To compile TypeScript files - production mode
     npm run-script build - comiples all .ts file under src folder and dumps them in dist folder.

 ## To start client, open new treminal; navigate into angular-src folder; run below command